-Product revenue, net, reflects sales of HEPLISAV-B of \$5.6 million and \$0.2 million for the three months ended March 31, 2019 and 2018, respectively.
 We commenced commercial shipments of HEPLISAV-B in January 2018 and deployed our field sales force in February 2018.
+For the three and six months ended June 30, 2019, product revenue, net increased due to higher volume.
 Sales efforts continue to focus on advancing HEPLISAV-B through the complex and protracted approval and procurement processes in large institutional accounts across the country.
 We expect quarterly sales will increase during 2019 as additional healthcare providers complete their reviews and the operational activities required to switch to HEPLISAV-B and existing customers place repeat orders.